KirstieJane/STEMMRoleModels/README.md

 First and foremost, Welcome! :tada: Willkommen! :confetti_ball: Bienvenue! :balloon::balloon::balloon:

-Thank you for visiting the STEMM role models project repository.
+Thank you for visiting the STEMM Role Models app project repository.

 This document (the README) is a hub to give you a bit more information about the project.
 Jump straight to one of the sections below, or just scroll down to find out more.